Yes. We provide a 5%, 10%, and 15% discount to customers who pay quarterly, semi-annually, and annually.

-We do not provide 24/7 support for non-managed servers, but we can perform per-incident support.
-You need to contact our sales department for a quote on the work.
-Our sales department is not available 24/7.
-Alternately if you are in an emergency, you can order our server management service, but we ask that you stay at least three months.
-It is time-consuming to add a server to our Server Management Service, and bringing in a server just for one month does not cover our costs.
+Yes.
+You need to contact our sales department for a quote.
+Alternately if you are in an emergency, you can order our Server Management Service, but we require that you stay at least three months.
+It is time-consuming to add a server to our management, and bringing in a server just for one month does not cover our costs.

 Yes.
 We manage lots of them.

 We do manage media streaming servers and have set them up as well for many customers who hired us to do so.
 Note our Terms of Service does not permit us to manage servers hosting pornography, but we are happy to help in other cases.

 Yes, in many cases, we can.
 Removal from files is more straightforward than removal from the database.

 Yes.
 What version we can update you to, or older version you want to downgrade to, may depend on the operating system version on the server.
 Older operating systems will not run the newer versions of PHP or MySQL, and later operating systems will not run all the older versions.